Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Conclusion

 In this work, we introduced a novel characterization of the dependence structure of a U-statistic via its dependency graph.
 This perspective allowed us to derive a new Berry–Esseen bound that applies to all incomplete U-statistics based on deterministic designs, establishing conditions for Gaussian limiting distributions even in degenerate cases and when the order diverges.
 We further developed efficient algorithms for constructing incomplete U-statistics using equireplicate designs, a subclass of deterministic designs that, for second-order U-statistics, achieve minimum variance.
 All theoretical results have been validated through extensive numerical experiments.
 Finally, applying our framework to kernel-based testing, we proposed a permutation-free version of the MMD two-sample test, which—as shown by our real data example—delivers substantial computational gains while preserving both power and type I error control.

 An important direction for future work is to extend our results to incomplete U-statistics with random designs, particularly for the case $k>2$.
 In addition, future research may investigate whether $\Delta(\mathcal{D}_n)$ can grow at larger polynomial rates and still maintain asymptotic normality.
+In a complementary direction, it would be interesting to move beyond the classical incomplete U-statistic framework by exploiting the full information contained in a partition of $\mathcal{B}_2$ into disjoint equireplicate designs.
+Indeed, appropriate aggregation of the resulting statistics could allow one to retain asymptotic normality while leveraging all available pairwise interactions.
+In the specific case of the MMD two-sample test, this type of aggregation may lead to power improvements and could be compared with the current state-of-the-art permutation-free MMD test of \citet{shekhar2022permutation}, which also relies on $O(n^2)$ terms.
 Moreover, inspired by the work of \cite{janson2021clt_mdependent} on $m$-dependent processes, we conjecture that a Lindeberg-type condition may suffice to obtain the conclusions of Theorem~\ref{theo:CLT} under only a finite second moment assumption on the kernel.
 Further work is also needed in the infinite-order regime: both to evaluate the applicability of existing variance estimators within our framework (see Remark~\ref{remark:var_inford}) and to develop new ones tailored to the equireplicate design construction of Algorithm~\ref{alg:k>2Design}.
 More broadly, an interesting challenge is to extend our framework to dependent U-statistics \citep{dehling2002dependent}, which frequently arise in applications, including the analysis of time-series and network data.